Smartphone Laser Tag, Also Known as Augmented Reality Laser Tag – Does It Have a Future?

 Final Thoughts on Smartphone Laser Tag

 We’re not sold yet to smartphone laser tag and we don’t know whether it will ever break the market.
 You see, the cool thing about laser tag is that it feels like you’re playing an old-school shooting game.
-And adding virtual reality or augmented reality into the mix, in a way takes out that old-school fun of shooting each other.
+And adding virtual reality or augmented reality into the mix, kind of eliminates that old-school fun of shooting each other.
 Or maybe we are just too old-fashioned?